geremachek/rose/README.md

 tau # τ
   -> 6.283185307179586

-Ans # result of the previous expression
+$ # result of the previous expression
   -> 6.283185307179586

 set X 5 # set a variable